sgmurphy/wordpress-plugins/newsletter/readme.txt

 * Reactivated the convert to HTML button
 * Added logging support to the antispam filter
 * Improved the spam filter error reporting
-* New submit button attributes for all form shortcodes (see our documentation)
+* New submit button attributes for all form shortcodes
-* New "fields" attribute for the newsletter_form shortcode (see our documentation)

 = 8.1.9 =